Best of Both Worlds Tour: Concert synopsis

 After removing the wig, Cyrus then reappeared to perform eight more songs as herself.
 She emerged from the bottom of the runaway to perform "Start All Over".
 She was costumed by studded black jeans with chains attached to the waist, a white tank top, a black leather vest and a matching glove.
 She roamed throughout the stage, kicking over the microphone stand and banging her head.
 "Good and Broken" and "See You Again", where Cyrus removed the vest and was joined by multiple backup dancers, rounded off the show's fourth segment.
 She returned to the stage in a fuchsia bustier and short, black ruffled skirt to perform "Let's Dance", where she performed Latin-influenced choreography with backup dancers, and "Right Here".
 Prior to Cyrus re-entering the stage for the sixth segment, backup singers sang a reworked version of Toni Basil's "Mickey" (1982) that replaced the word "Mickey" with "Miley".
 Cyrus, costumed in a pink tank top, a plaid miniskirt and sneakers with high-knee socks, performed "East Northumberland High", amid backup dancers dressed as skateboarders and football players.
-Adding a black jacket, she concluded the main concert with "G.N.O.
-(Girl's Night Out)" and the theme to Hannah Montana, "The Best of Both Worlds", a song credited to her alter ego.
+Adding a black jacket, she sings "G.N.O.
+(Girl's Night Out)" with female dancers as her backup singers and concluded the main concert with the theme to Hannah Montana, "The Best of Both Worlds", a song credited to her alter ego.
 The latter had Cyrus interacting with video that depicted Hannah Montana and ended with the firing of confetti and fireworks.
-Sporadically throughout the Best Both Worlds Tour, Cyrus returned on stage for the performance of a one-song encore, which was either "I Miss You" or "Ready, Set, Don't Go", a duet with her father Billy Ray Cyrus.
+Sporadically throughout the Best Both Worlds Tour, Cyrus returned on stage wearing a white tank top and denim jeans for the performance of a one-song encore, which was either "I Miss You" or "Ready, Set, Don't Go", a duet with her father Billy Ray Cyrus.
 Both songs were performed in an acoustic setting, without dancers or special effects.
 The prior had Cyrus performing acoustic guitar herself, while the latter had her father doing so.